-When any inquiry is made regarding an employee, former employee, client, or customer, the inquiry should be forwarded to Human a manager or the Office and Human Resources without comment from the employee.
+When any inquiry is made regarding an employee, former employee, client, or customer, the inquiry should be forwarded to Human Resources without comment from the employee.

 This policy is intended to always alert employees to the need for discretion and is not intended to inhibit normal business communications.
-In addition, nothing in this policy is intended to infringe upon employee rights under Section 7 of the National Labor Relations Act.
+In addition, nothing in this policy is intended to infringe upon employee rights under Section 7 of the National Labor Relations Act